Even the answer to the question of whether you should use 6v or 12v batteries can change over a few short years.

 - This 100AH SLA battery fits applications like wheelchair, scrubber, generator, lawn & garden, trolling motors.
 Also great for commercial customers in for schools, healthcare, and property management.

 - Also For Electric Vehicles, Golf Carts, Hunting, Lawn and Garden Tools, Portable Tools, Toys and Hobby, UPS System, Industrial and Medical Equipment,Emergency Lighting, Leisure, Alarm Security and more.

-- TL12100 or LFP12100 You Will Receive, Send Randomly,They Are the Same Quality,But Different Production Batches, Amazon doesn't deal with the return of battery-related products, so please contact the seller directly.
+- We aim for quality followed up with quality customer service, Amazon doesn't deal with the return of battery-related products, so please contact the seller directly.
 Weize support team is on standby for YOU.